-Emily Carr University of Art + Design (the "University") is a post-secondary educational university that was granted university status on September 1, 2008 and incorporated under the amended University Act.
-The University was formerly known as the Emily Carr Institute of Art + Design and was incorporated under the College and Institute Act.
+Emily Carr University of Art + Design (the "University") is a special purpose teaching University that operates under the authority of the amended University Act (Bill 34, enacted September 1, 2008).
 The University is a learning community devoted to excellence and innovation in Visual Arts, Media Arts and Design and receives significant funding from the British Columbia Provincial Government.
 The University is exempt from income taxation under Section 149 of the Income Tax Act.